MayaraGimenes/Parkinson_Disease_Prediction/README.md

 if the patient presents voice impairment it is necessary to perform various sets of tests including sustained phonations.
 All the speech sounds are freely available on the internet, and they were recorded using a microphone and analyzed using measurement methods to detect these signals [9].
-All the results and parameters measured from the vocal impairments are listed in the Table 1.
+We have listed results and parameters measured from the vocal impairments.
+All of them are listed in the Table 1.

 ![](https://github.com/MayaraGimenes/CISC849_FinalProject/blob/main/Pictures/table1.JPG)